m-minhajul-alam/event-master/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: C
+#### Answer C

-<i>The correct answer is ' C: "12" '.
-Because "2" is a string. when javaScript try to add it to the number 1. the 1 and 2 will sit side by side with out Mathematical adding.so, The result of 1 + "2" is "12" as a string. </i>
+The correct answer is ' C: "12" '.
+Because "2" is a string. when javaScript try to add it to the number 1. the 1 and 2 will sit side by side with out Mathematical adding.so, The result of 1 + "2" is "12" as a string.

 </p>
 </details>